Crystal-Ball-ZG/nft-discord-bot/README.md

 _The bot is not required to do any checks for exiting NFTs.
 All double mint prevention and locking logic is handled by the minting server._

 #### ✅ Typescript.
-The bot needs to be written in typescript with source files in the `src` folder and the built filed in the `dist` folder.
+The bot needs to be written in typescript with source files in the `src` folder and the built files in the `dist` folder.

 #### ✅ Throttling.
 Throttle the calls to the minting server, if the user spams the /claim command, only one request every five second should pass through to the actual minting server.